OpenNebula/docs/source/installation_and_configuration/opennebula_services/support.rst

 Scan vCenter Permissions
 ========================

-When you are using OpenNebula cloud to manage vCenter infrastructure, it might be necessary to know also details about the permissions configuration inside vCenter.
-This is **automatically got during the support bundle preparation**, but can be scanned separately at any time (e.g., in case the automatic run fails).
+When you are using OpenNebula cloud to manage vCenter infrastructure, it might also be necessary to know details about the permissions configuration inside vCenter.
+This is **automatically retrieved during the support bundle preparation** but can be scanned separately at any time (e.g., in case the automatic run fails).

-Dedicated tool ``onesupport_vcenter_privs`` is used to gather permissions configuration.
+The dedicated tool ``onesupport_vcenter_privs`` is used to gather permissions configuration.

 .. important::